wp-plugins/xfile/readme.txt

 12. Split View with Video preview
 13. Split View with Coverflow ala Mac for images (experimental)
 14. Aviary picture editor
+15. Sample of xfile being integrated in our up-coming mega editor collection, power your posts with self made scripts using our 'XBlox' visual programming language!

 == Changelog ==

+= 1.6.9 (9.11.2014) =
+* Start Path accepts now absolute paths, only Linux servers !
+* 2 New Main Layouts added : Browser (classic) and Gallery
+* More settings added.
+Please really read it now!
+* New Permission added : Change Perspective
+* Image flow mode now in syn with selection, also actions are working now for this type
+* XBlox : 3 Blocks added  : Set CSS, Set Style (with visual helpers, hot!), and On Key to trigger on keyboard sequence events
+* File Picker added, allows you to use xfile as file picker.
+TinyMCE integration is almost there!
+* Lots of minor bug fixes
+* Major problems with perspective changes fixed
+* Font-Size problems fixed

 = 1.6.2 (4.11.2014) =
 * Major performance improvement when working with lots of images.
 Images are downloaded now in the size needed.